sauveerk/projects/Cloudformation-Iac-CI-CD-Pipeline.md

 - We will store cloudformation template and related artifcats in CodeCommit.
 This will provide version control functionality also.

-- We will create a CI/CD pipeline using CodePipeline.
+- We will create a simple CI/CD pipeline using CodePipeline.
 When we commit our code, pipeline will be triggered and deploy the template.

 - AWS services used - CodeCommit, CodePipeline, Cloudformation, S3

-## Step 1: Set up AWS CodeCommit Repository
+## Step 1: Set Up AWS CodeCommit Repository

 - Navigate to the AWS Management Console and go to the CodeCommit service.
 - Create a new repository or use an existing one to store your CloudFormation template.